Organising a funeral can seem overwhelming.

 What happens to the ashes?

-Ten days after the funeral service the Crematorium will write to advise you that the ashes are ready for placement or collection.
+Ten days after the farewell the Crematorium will write to advise you that the ashes are ready for placement or collection.
 They will deal with the person responsible for making the funeral arrangements and will provide you with options to consider.

 Where can I get help after the funeral if I need it?